-An analysis of the fair values of AFS financial assets and investment properties and further details as to how they are measured are provided in Note 25.
+An analysis of the fair values of financial assets at FVOCI and investment properties and further details as to how they are measured are provided in Note 26.

 Cash and Cash Equivalents

 Cash includes cash on hand and in banks.
 Cash in banks earn interest at floating rates based on daily bank deposit rate.